rangarish/Automation/README.md

 # Automation
-This the Automation project using maven for any Ebusiness web site
+This is the Automation project using maven for any Ebusiness web site

 I have used Page Object Model